ophelialabs/ophelialabs.github.io/docs/src/index.md

     - You will now note the absence of the AI and its lack of response when called, overlays
        *  Let me find my Entra ID and k3 container
        *  Spreadsheet will only show ID (to avoid PII) but can be cross-referenced with Entra
-       *  I only wanted to change my licenses and did `NOT` mess with anybody elses.
 12. Him: "This may be our last chance" [(1)](https://ophelialabs.github.io/dev/02_medical/#Last-Chance)
 13. Him: "[Find out what kind of Doctor they are]()"
 14. Him (3/10/26 🕔 05:50): "Make sure the place is clean"